finos/community/docs/governance/Software-Projects/Project-Lifecycle.md

 **Active** projects are mature open source projects with diverse and active developer communities.
 They follow best practices for collaborative software development, have mature and well-documented build and release processes, are free of high-risk security vulnerabilities, and maintain thorough documentation.
 To become active, a project have made or be nearing its first major release and must have two or more independent contributors from different organizations.

-To graduate from the Incubating to the Active stage, a project must meet the requirements of the [Activation Lifecycle Checklist](/docs/governance/Software-Projects/stages/active).
+To graduate from the Incubating to the Active stage, a project must meet the requirements of the [Activation Lifecycle Checklist](/docs/governance/Software-Projects/stages/active) and get approval from the [FINOS Technical Oversight Committee](https://github.com/finos/technical-oversight-committee/).

 ## Archived Projects